ihsan-agile/ihsan-agile-guide/muhasabah-retrospective-template.md

 In Ihsan Agile, retrospectives become **muhāsabah** - examining not just *what* we built and *how* we built it, but *why* we built it, *who* we served, and *who we became* in the process.

+Where technical limitations or risks are surfaced during this retrospective, they should also be recorded in the Technical Uncertainty Register (technical-uncertainty-register.md); muhāsabah examines whether any of those uncertainties became ethically problematic through non-disclosure, lack of consent, or unjust transfer of harm.

 ---

 ## Scope and Accountability (Important Clarification)